Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Grounded scrutiny at scale

-Within the envelope, agents run multi-code workflows autonomously: full SCF $\to$ NSCF $\to$ Wannierization $\to$ MLWF hopping pipelines\cite{marzari2012} on infinite-layer nickelates (nearest-neighbour hopping to 1.1\%, bandwidths to 0.3\%), and 44-MLWF Wannierizations with Berry-curvature integration\cite{wang2006} recovering Mn$_3$Al $\sigma_{xy}$ within 4\% --- all in single sessions.
-Figure~2 gives a six-panel diversity gallery spanning SOC bands, Wannier90+postw90 AHC, DFT+U\cite{cococcioni2005}, correlated-magnetism LDA+U, \texttt{epsilon.x} optics, and DFPT\cite{baroni2001} dielectrics. \textbf{Scale mode is not running \texttt{pw.x} and reading off a gap} --- it autonomously executes the QE ecosystem as the paper demands.
+Within the envelope, agents execute multi-code workflows autonomously across DFT+U, anomalous Hall conductivity, spin--orbit coupling, LDA+U correlated magnetism, \texttt{epsilon.x} optics, and DFPT dielectrics --- a six-panel agent-vs-paper diversity gallery is in Figure~\ref{fig:figA1} (Appendix~\ref{app:gallery}).
+Representative autonomous depth within one session includes full SCF $\to$ NSCF $\to$ Wannierization $\to$ MLWF hopping pipelines~\cite{marzari2012} on infinite-layer nickelates (nearest-neighbour hopping to 1.1\%, bandwidths to 0.3\%), and 44-MLWF Wannierizations with Berry-curvature integration~\cite{wang2006} recovering Mn$_3$Al $\sigma_{xy}$ within 4\%. \textbf{Scale mode is not running \texttt{pw.x} and reading off a gap} --- it autonomously executes the QE ecosystem as the paper demands.

-Spontaneous discoveries have a concrete texture (four per-phase vignettes in SI \S S5): on a WS$_2$ monolayer paper (Phase~C), the agent's fully-relativistic calculation gave spin--orbit splitting 429~meV against the paper's 571~meV, with MoS$_2$ reproducing the paper within 2\% as an internal control and experiment (400--410~meV, supplied post hoc) agreeing with the agent.
+Spontaneous discoveries have a concrete texture (four per-phase vignettes in Appendix~\ref{app:vignettes}): on a WS$_2$ monolayer paper (Phase~C), the agent's fully-relativistic calculation gave spin--orbit splitting 429~meV against the paper's 571~meV, with MoS$_2$ reproducing the paper within 2\% as an internal control and experiment (400--410~meV, supplied post hoc) agreeing with the agent.
 The envelope has limits scale alone cannot cross --- the 2--4~h budget and the QE + Wannier90 knowledge scope, both prices of a uniform pipeline across a hundred-plus papers.
 Can an agent go deep on a single paper, all the way to a physically meaningful verdict and on to a publication-shaped scientific artifact?

-\section{From scale to depth: a test case on the scale--depth boundary}
+\section{From scale to depth: a test case on the boundary}